Joker Movie Review: Solid filmmaking, messy politics

 In many of its seedy street side shots, Todd Phillips's Joker focuses on a theatre and clearly shows the titles playing.
-There is Zorro the Gay Blade which came out in 1981 - a time that seems closer to the mood this film is going for – the late 70s and impending Reagan era vibe of New York that it lends Gotham City.
+There is Zorro the Gay Blade, which came out in 1981, a time that seems closer to the mood this film is going for – the late 70s and impending Reagan era vibe of New York that it lends Gotham City.
 But the more interesting title it shows is probably Ace in the Hole.
 Is it the Billy Wilder film?
 It's a film that hints at media manipulation and Joker insists on a kind of manipulation by everything from TV, press to upbringing and economic condition that drives Arthur Fleck (Joaquin Phoenix) to become the murderous eponymous character.
 Ace in the Hole was also one of Wilder's famous critical and commercial failures.
 Failure and rejection are important driving forces in this film that's more honest and focused on its visual splendour than it is on the condition and circumstances that create the space for a turn like that of Arthur Fleck's to Joker.
 Also, who refers to Harvey Dent as "ace in the hole"?
 Heath Ledger's Joker in The Dark Knight.

 The Gotham City and its socioeconomic atrophy that writers Phillips and Scott Silver envision can come across as unconvincing and out of context.
 It talks of class issues but without clear markers for the oppression it wants us to zero in on.
-In Joker's Gotham, what leads to widespread outrage and protests against the ruling class stands out like a non-sequitur that is insincere and unfunny.
-At least Christopher Nolan, in The Dark Knight Rises, spent time establishing the inequality and inequities of state to create something that led to widespread discourse comparing the events in the film with the Occupy Wall Street movement.
+In Joker's Gotham, what leads to widespread outrage and protests – against the ruling class – stands out like a non-sequitur that is insincere and unfunny.
+At least Christopher Nolan, in The Dark Knight Rises, spent time establishing the inequality and inequities of the state to create something that led to widespread discourse comparing the events in the film to the Occupy Wall Street movement.
 But in Joker, the public anger and resentment is flipped to favour Arthur Fleck's degeneration, sometimes offering it as valid justification, a conceit that is sure to be tone deaf for the times we live in.
 In that regard, they don't shy away from turning the DC Comics world we know upside down.
 It is intentional, Joker even subverts the comic canon in several ways that is sure to divide the audience.
-It is bold choice to make and the film works in these moments when we don't see them coming.
+It is a bold choice to make and the film works in these moments when we don't see them coming.
 But there are also pivotal canonical moments that we do.